 Absorption Costing vs. Variable Costing

-The major difference between absorption costing and variable costing is how they handle fixed production overheads.
-Absorption costing assigns all fixed overhead costs to each unit produced, so including them into the product’s total cost.
 This method ensures that inventory values on the balance sheet reflect both variable and fixed manufacturing costs, as required for GAAP and IFRS reporting.
 These costs are also recorded in the general ledger, ensuring consistency in financial reporting across all accounting records.

 Variable costing, on the other hand, treats fixed production overheads as period expenses, which are recognized promptly in the income statement.
 This strategy provides manufacturers with a clearer picture of how production quantities affect profitability by isolating variable expenses per unit.
-While absorption costing is useful in statutory reporting, variable costing is frequently chosen internally for operational analysis and short-term decision-making.

-ScaleOcean is cutting-edge accounting software that helps manufacturers streamline their financial processes.
+ScaleOcean manufacturing ERP provides an accounting system that helps manufacturers streamline their financial processes.
 It provides real-time financial visibility, automated accounting processes, and seamless cross-module interaction, hence removing the inefficiencies of manual spreadsheets.
-ScaleOcean enables manufacturers to maintain accurate, timely, and audit-ready financial records, allowing them to make better business decisions faster.

-If you want to increase financial accuracy, operational efficiency, and make faster, wiser decisions in your manufacturing business, ScaleOcean provides a free demo to help you discover its full potential.
-Furthermore, Singapore-based manufacturing enterprises can take advantage of the CTC grant to reduce implementation costs and increase ROI.
+ScaleOcean provides a free demo to help you discover its full potential.
+Furthermore, Singapore-based manufacturing enterprises can take advantage of the CTC grant up to 70% of funding to reduce implementation costs and increase ROI.
 The following are the primary USPs of ScaleOcean software:

-- Real-Time Financial Visibility & Smooth Cashflow, ScaleOcean delivers up-to-date financial data, allowing businesses to track cash, payables, receivables, and inventory in real time.
+- Real-Time Financial Visibility & Smooth Cashflow:Â ScaleOcean delivers up-to-date financial data, allowing businesses to track cash, payables, receivables, and inventory in real time.

-- Efficiency in Calculation & Automated Accounting, Revenue, cost, profit, and tax calculations are fully automated, minimizing errors and speeding up transaction recording.
+- Efficiency in Calculation & Automated Accounting: Revenue, cost, profit, and tax calculations are fully automated, minimizing errors and speeding up transaction recording.

-- Automated Bank Reconciliation, Bank reconciliation becomes faster and more accurate, significantly reducing manual matching errors.
+- Automated Bank Reconciliation: Bank reconciliation becomes faster and more accurate, significantly reducing manual matching errors.

-- Strong Cross-Module Integration, The accounting module integrates with sales, inventory, asset, and revenue management systems, eliminating the need for double manual data entries.
+- Strong Cross-Module Integration: The accounting module integrates with sales, inventory, asset, and revenue management systems, eliminating the need for double manual data entries.

 Conclusion